-Franchising is regulated at the federal level by the Federal Trade Commission (FTC), which imposes very specific pre-sale disclosure requirements on franchisors selling franchises in any state by way of its amended FTC Rule on Franchising, known simply as the FTC Rule.
-It is also regulated at the state level through pre-sale registration, disclosure statutes and franchise relationship laws.

-Thirteen states, referred to as registration states, require franchisors to register their franchise offering documents before offering or selling franchises within their borders, while 17 states have franchise relationship acts, in one form or another, aimed at protecting franchisees from unfair treatment after they sign a franchise agreement.
+Franchising is regulated at the federal level by the Federal Trade Commission ("FTC"), which imposes very specific pre-sale disclosure requirements on franchisors selling franchises in any state by way of its amended Federal Trade Commission Rule on Franchising, known as the "FTC Rule," and at the state level through pre-sale registration and disclosure statutes and franchise relationship laws.
+For example, 13 states, referred to as "registration states," require franchisors to register their franchise offering documents before offering or selling franchises within their borders, and 17 states have franchise relationship acts, in one form or another, aimed at protecting franchisees from unfair treatment after they sign a franchise agreement.
 Many states still have no franchise specific laws whatsoever and rely on the FTC Rule and on state remedies for fraud and breach of contract to address problems that arise in franchise relationships.